koenderks/jfa/README.md

 ### Vignettes

-The package vignettes contain explanations about the functionality of `jfa` illustated using simple examples.
+The package vignettes show how to use the `jfa` package using simple examples.

   - [Get started](https://koenderks.github.io/jfa/articles/jfa.html)
   - [The audit sampling